snowflakedb/SnowAlert/CONTRIBUTING.md

 }
 ~~~

-This function must create a "landing table" in the `data` schema with underscore-separated values of the `connector_name`, `connection_name`, `connection_type`, and the string `"connection"`, e.g. `azure_uswest_audit_connection`.
+For now, this function *must* create a "landing table" in the `data` schema with underscore-separated values of the `connector_name`, `connection_name`, `connection_type`, and the string `"connection"`, e.g. `azure_uswest_audit_connection`.
 In the case that a connector creates one and only one kind of table, you may skip the `connection_type`, e.g. `okta_snowflake_connection`.
 In the case that your organization expects only one connection of a type, you should leave that connection named `default`, e.g. `cloudtrail_default_connection`.
 Your function must grant SELECT and INSERT on this table to the SnowAlert runner role.

 ### `finalize(connection_name)` (optional)